Factor Overnight GARCH-It\^o Models: Introduction

 The rest of the paper is organized as follows.
-Section \ref{SEC-MGARCH-Ito} introduces the MOGI model and studies its properties.
+Section \ref{SEC-MGARCH-Ito} introduces the FOGI model and studies its properties.
 Section \ref{SEC-Parameter} develops the weighted least squares estimation procedure for model parameters and establishes its asymptotic theorems.
-Section \ref{SEC-Large} extends the MOGI model to the high-dimensional set-up and discusses how to harness the proposed model structure to estimate the future large volatility matrix.
-We present the asymptotic properties of the proposed estimator.
+Section \ref{SEC-Large} discusses how to harness the proposed model structure to estimate the future large volatility matrix, and we present the asymptotic properties of the proposed estimator.
 In Section \ref{SEC-Simulation}, we conduct a simulation study to validate the finite sample performance of the proposed estimation methods.
-Section \ref{SEC-Empirical} applies the MOGI model to empirical data.
-Proofs are collected in the Appendix.
+Section \ref{SEC-Empirical} applies the FOGI model to empirical data.
+The conclusion is presented in Section \ref{SEC-Conclusion}.
+The proofs are collected in the Appendix.